Debayanmal2002-official/supply-chain-analysis/README.md

 *   **Surgical Pricing:** Replacing broad discounts with data-driven, margin-focused pricing.
 *   **Retention Programs:** Implementing tiered outreach for top-tier "Whale" customers.

-### 📄 License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ***
 **Developed by:** Debayan Mal | Unified Mentor Intern | May 2026